pantheon-systems/documentation/source/content/guides/edge-integrations/01-introduction.md

 - Interest fingerprinting
 	- Repeated engagement with types of content — e.g. looking at multiple vegan recipes - will create a specific Interest-based cache, which will reorganize a landing page to highlight content that matches the visitor's interest.

-There are many more potential ways to leverage content variation to identify valuable audience segments or variants.
-Pantheon's focus is to get immediate lift for existing sites, and build from there.
+There are many more ways to leverage content variation to identify valuable audience segments or variants.
+Contact your Account Manager to learn more about Edge Integrations and get started.

 ## Glossary